Lao people: Lao in Thailand

 In recent times, Lao popular media, including Lao music and television, has found its way back into the Isan region since Lao TV satellite signal is reachable in Isan.
 With the rediscovered interest in Lao pop music, Lao concerts are not only held in Laos, but also in Isan region of Thailand, thus, continually garnering new Thai fans of Lao pop music.
 Thailand's national channels have also broadcast Lao media throughout Thailand, as well as Thai media in Laos, resulting in Tai populations located in the other regions of Thailand (northern, central, and southern) discovering a renewed kinship with the people of Laos.

+Historically, Laotians living in other regions of Thailand, such as the capital Bangkok, have experienced massive immigration from Vientiane after Anouvong's Rebellion (1828) during the King Rama III's reign, these Laotians have completely blended with the Thais nowadays.
+In the King Rama IV's reign, it was recorded that there are about one million Laotians throughout Thailand.
+Only in Bangkok, there are approximately 200,000 Laotians.
+The Lao communities in Bangkok include Bang Yi Khan and Bang Sai Kai on the Thonburi side as well as Bang Khun Phrom on the Phra Nakhon side (Bangkok core).
+The Laotians who living in Bang Sai Kai still inherit some traditions or cultures from their ancestors.